 A Cow Runs Through It: Reflections on 20+ Years as an Environmental Mediator

-August 14: Theresa Jensen
+Aug.
+14: Theresa Jensen

 Taking the Leap: A Collaborative Process—and Life!—Journey

-August 28: Michele Straube and Danya Rumore
+Aug.
+28: Michele Straube and Danya Rumore

 Daring to Dialogue: Stories of “Being the Change”

-September 11: Craig Walker
+Sept.
+11: Craig Walker

 Establishing Collaboration: Breaking Down Silos to Effectively Manage Ecosystems

-September 25: Ashley Miller
+Sept.
+25: Ashley Miller

 Collaborating for Cleaner Air

-Angela Turnbow is an Academic Coordinator at the S.J.
+Angela Turnbow is an academic coordinator at the S.J.
 Quinney College of Law.
-She provides support for the Utah Law Review, the Center for Law and Biomedical Sciences, and the Environmental Dispute Resolution Program.
+She provides support for the Utah Law Review, the Center for Law and Biomedical Sciences, and the Environmental Dispute Resolution program.